-Historically it was an old district of merchants, fishermen, artisans and labor union, especially during the powerful medieval times of Barcelona.
+Historically it was an old district of merchants, fishermen, artisans and labor unions, especially during the powerful medieval times of Barcelona.

-So many of the names of its streets still remind those old trades, for exaple dels Sombrerers (hat-makers) dels Mirallers (glaziers) or dels Argenters (silversmiths).
+So many of the names of its streets still remind those old trades, for example dels Sombrerers (hat-makers) dels Mirallers (glaziers) or dels Argenters (silversmiths).

 Nowadays is a very picturesque quarter, with its history and magic atmosphere.
-It is now the trandy neighborhood of design and fashion.
+It is now the trendy neighborhood of design and fashion.

-Nowadazs, many artist chose this neighborhood to install their workshops, asthe young Pablo Picasso did in the begining of the XX Century.
+Nowadays, many artists chose this neighborhood to install their workshops, as the young Pablo Picasso did in the beginning of the XX Century.
 La Ribera can be defined as the bohemian quarter of the city, the Montmartre of Barcelona.

 Discover a walking itinerary through this district and find out more about its hidden gems.